mahdi-shafiei/STAT-4830/section/2/notes.md

 ## Introduction

 Last lecture, we explored PyTorch's efficient handling of vectors and matrices.
 Now we'll apply these tools to a fundamental challenge in data science: prediction.
-Our goal is to use historical data to make accurate predictions about new situations, a problem that lies at the heart of many real-world applications.
+Our goal is to use historical data to make accurate predictions about new situations, a problem that lies at the heart of many applications.

-We'll develop this idea through three key steps:
+We'll develop this idea through four key steps:
 1. Converting predictions into matrix operations
-2. Finding optimal predictions through optimization
+2. Formulating the optimization problem of finding the optimal predictions
-3. Solving the optimization problem efficiently
+3. Converting the optimization problem into a system of linear equations

-The efficient matrix operations we studied last time aren't just theoretical - they're crucial for handling the large datasets we encounter in practice.
-As we'll see, even small improvements in computational efficiency can make the difference between a usable model and one that's too slow for real-world use.
+4. Solving the system of linear equations efficiently via direct methods

 ## Prediction with Multiple Features